infinite-options/SF-Backend/README.md

 "role" : "CUSTOMER",\
 "access_token" : "NULL",\
 "refresh_token": "NULL",\
-"social" : "FALSE",\
+"social" : "FALSE",----- \
 "password": "work123",\
-"cust_id": "100-000236" ----- optional [if you are using APPLE login then only use this variable else don't include it in json]
+"cust_id": "100-000236" ----- optional [if you are using APPLE login (WEBSITE ONLY not mobile) then only use this variable else don't include it in json]
 }

 NOTE:

-For customers using email and password above input is valid but if customer uses social signup do update access_token, social = TRUE and refresh_token field respectively.
+For customers using email and password above input is valid but if customer uses social signup do\
+update access_token, social = FACEBOOK/GOOGLE/APPLE and refresh_token field respectively.\
+If you are getting just access_token then insert that value in refresh_token also because all authentication will\
+be done using refresh_token only and not access_token.

 return: